Peggy Ann Garner

-Peggy Ann Garner (February 3, 1932 - October 16, 1984) was an American child actress.
+Peggy Ann Garner (February 3, 1932 - October 16, 1984) was an American actress.

 As a child actress, Garner had her first film role in 1938.
-At the 18th Academy Awards, Garner won the Academy Juvenile Award, recognizing her body of contributions to film in 1945, particularly in A Tree Grows in Brooklyn and Junior Miss.
+At the 18th Academy Awards in 1946, Garner won the Academy Juvenile Award, recognizing her body of contributions to film in 1945, particularly in A Tree Grows in Brooklyn and Junior Miss.

 Featured roles in such films as Black Widow (1954) did not help to establish her in mature film roles, although she progressed to theatrical work and she made acting appearances on television as an adult.

 Early years

 Peggy Ann Garner was born on February 3, 1932, at Aultman Hospital in Canton, Ohio.
 She was the daughter of William H. Garner, an attorney, and Virginia Craig Garner; they were married in Toledo, Ohio on April 7, 1931.
 She attended University High School in Los Angeles.
 She was pushed by her mother into the limelight and entered in talent quests while still a child.
 Her parents divorced on February 26, 1947.

 Garner was a child model for still photographers for two years before she began working in films in 1938.